NVIDIA/Megatron-LM/tools/get_training_info/README.md

 We randomly selected some parallel configurations and used the "Memory Requirement" output in this tool as the predicted value, and the output of "torch.cuda.max_memory_allocated()" in Megatron's [report_memory](../../megatron/utils.py#L81) after training several iterations as the actual value.
 The parallel configurations in the x-axis of the following figure correspond to the four model parallel configurations in the table below in order.

+This can give users insight into whether their planned parallel configuration is trainable, and if it potentially could trigger OOM errors.

 <div align="center">
 <img src="Mem_Est_vs_Actual.png" alt="图片描述" style="width: 250px; object-fit: cover;">